ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 } /* Hide checkbox */
 ```

-In the above code, we styled our `cursor` to display as a `pointer` when a user interracts with our menu.
-We also positioned our hamburger label to the right of our header, and styled our hamburger icon using the `class: hamb-line` that we placed on our `<span>` tag.
+In the above code, we styled our `cursor` to display as a `pointer` when a user interacts with our menu.
+We also positioned our hamburger label to the right of our header, and styled our hamburger icon using the `.hamb-line` class that we placed on our `<span>` tag.

 Notice the use of the `::before` and `::after` pseudo-elements on the `<span>` tag.
 These allow us to define the appearance of our hamburger icon (the three lines).
 Specifically, `.hamb-line` styles the middle line, while `.hamb-line::before` and `.hamb-line::after` define the styles for the first and third lines, respectively.